beamvenom/word_surrounder/README.md

 </p>

 - Pressing the blue/white button will prompt a file upload.
-- Upload a text file to get a result.
-(Notice that "the" is the most used word in the screenshot)
+- Upload a text file to get every occurence of the most used word in the text surrounded with "foo" and "bar".

 <p align="center">
 <img src="https://github.com/beamvenom/word_surrounder/blob/main/images/screenshot2.png?raw=true" />
 </p>
+(Notice that "the" is the most used word in this example)